Testing for Network and Spatial Autocorrelation: Methods

 \subsection{Moran's $I$}

 Moran's $I$ takes as input an $n$-vector of continuous random variables and an $n\times n$ weighted distance matrix $\mathbf{W}$, where entry $w_{ij}$ is a non-negative, non-increasing function of the Euclidean distance between observations $i$ and $j$.
 Moran's $I$ is expected to be large when pairs of observations with greater $w$ values (i.e. closer in space) have larger correlations than observations with smaller $w$ values (i.e. farther in space).
 The choice of non-increasing function used to construct $\mathbf{W}$ is informed by background knowledge about how dependence decays with distance; it affects the power but not the validity of tests of independence based on Moran's $I$.
-The asymptotic distribution of Moran's $I$ under independence is well established~\citep{sen1976large} and can be used to construct hypothesis tests of the null hypothesis of independence.
-Geary's $c$ \citep{geary1954contiguity} is another statistic commonly used to test for spatial autocorrelation~\citep{fortin1989spatial,lam2002evaluation,da2008diagnosis}; it is very similar to Moran's $I$ but more sensitive to local, rather than global, dependence.
-We focus on Moran's $I$ in what follows because our interest is in global, rather than local, dependence.
-Because of the similarities between the two statistics, Geary's $c$ can be adapted to network settings much as we adapt Moran's $I$.

 Let $Y$ be a continuous variable of interest and $y_{i}$ be its realized observation for each of $n$ units~$(i=1,2,\ldots,n)$.
 Each observation is associated with a location, traditionally in space but we will extend this to networks.
 Let $\mathbf{W}$ be a weight matrix signifying closeness between the units, e.g. a matrix of pairwise Euclidean distances for spatial data or an adjacency matrix for network data.
 (The entries $A_{ij}$ in the adjacency matrix $\mathbf{A}$ for a network are indicators of whether nodes $i$ and $j$ share a tie.)
 Then Moran's $I$ is defined as follows: